Muktha Srinivasan

 Muktha Srinivasan (1929 – 2018) was an Indian film director and producer.

 Personal life

 V. Srinivasan was born in Malapuram on 31 October 1929 in a Tamil Brahmin family.
 His parents were Venkatachariar and Chellamma.
-He followed all Brahmin rituals sincerely throughout his life.
-He remained a vegetarian.
 His elder brother is Muktha Ramaswamy and his sister is Revathi.
 He married Prema in 1951.
-He has three children Muktha S. Sundar, also a director, Mukhta Ravi and Maya.Muktha srinivasan is the founder of Muktha films.
+He has three children Muktha S. Sundar, also a director, Mukhta Ravi and Maya.
+Muktha srinivasan is the founder of Muktha films.
 His elder grandson Suseendran who acted in movies like Kashmora and Echarikkai is now the Managing director of Muktha films.

 Death

 He died peacefully on 29 May 2018 at the age of 88 in his residence in T.Nagar, Chennai due to old age after suffering from various health issues.

 Career

 V. Srinivasan alias Muktha Srinivasan entered the film industry in 1947, as Senior Assistant to T. R. Sundaram, by coaching artists in dialogue delivery.
 As a technical helper he has worked with the then future chief ministers of Tamil Nadu M. Karunanidhi and M. G. Ramachandran in Manthiri Kumari and with major artists of the time including T. R. Mahalingam, Anjali Devi, Madhuri Devi, S. Balachander and L. V. Prasad.
-He worked with Director K. Ramnoth as assistant along with K. S. Sethumathavan.
-He also worked as assistant director to Yoganandh in the film Madurai veeran of M. G. Ramachandran.
+He worked with Director K. Ramnoth as assistant along with K. S. Sethumadhavan.
+He also worked as assistant director to D. Yoganand in the film Madurai Veeran of M. G. Ramachandran.

 Muktha Srinivasan directed his first film, Mudhalali, in 1957 which was produced by Ratna Studios.
 Production was four months and three days in a period when films usually took more than a year to be completed.
 The film was a success, despite its having had a relatively unknown cast.
 It won a National Award presented by Dr. Rajendra Prasad, then President of India, in the presence of Pandit Jawaharlal Nehru.
 Srinivasan started producing films with his elder brother Muktha V. Ramaswamy under the name Muktha Films in 1961.
 He always preferred to have music by either the duo Vishwanatha-Ramamoorthy or by M.S.Viswanathan.

-His first choice for hero in the sixties, was always Gemini Ganesan and directed Gemini in Panithirai, Idhayathil Nee, Poojaikku Vandha Malar, Thenmazhai.
+His first choice for hero in the sixties, was always Gemini Ganesan and directed Gemini in Panithirai, Idhayathil Nee, Poojaikku Vandha Malar and Thenmazhai.
 The 4 comedy films directed by him – Thenmazhai, Ninaivil Nindraval, Bommalattam and Ayiram Poi are recognised as landmark films in Tamil Cinema.
 He directed the pair Gemini and Savithri along with Sandhya in Poojaikki Vandha Malar which was box office success.
 He directed actress Sandhya's daughter J. Jayalalithaa in three landmark films – Bomalattam, Suryagandhi, Anbai Thedi and made her do guest appearance in Cinema Paithiyam.
 The film Suryagandhi is considered by him as the best of all the films he directed.
 Suryagandhi was digitalized and re-released in September 2016.
 He successfully brought in together Nagesh and Cho for 3 films Thenmazhai, Bomalattam and Ninaivil Nindraval.